 Day trip to Red Rock Canyon from Las Vegas

-We started at 9:00 am from out hotel for Red Rock Canyon trip.
+We started at 9:00 am from our hotel for the Red Rock Canyon trip.
 It was around 30 mins drive from our hotel.
 At the entrance, you need to buy Daily Pass which cost $7.
-If you already have any annual pass which allows by Red Rock Canyon then you don’t need to buy.
+If you already have an annual pass which allows by Red Rock Canyon then you don’t need to buy.
 They will also provide the brochure in which all hiking trails are listed with miles and required hours.
 After taking our daily pass we stop by the visitor center.
-I would suggest you to must stop by visitor center because the view you will get from the visitor center is incredible.
+I would suggest you to just stop by the visitor center because the view you will get from the visitor center is incredible.

-We talked with the park ranger about the status of trails and must visit points in the park.
+We talked with the park ranger about the status of trails and must-visit points in the park.
 The Calico 1 was closed due to construction.
 Hence he suggested stopping by Calico 2.
 Our first stop was Calico 2 and best place to see Calico Hills very closely.
 We decided to hike to the base of Calico Hill.
 It was around half a mile going down from the parking lot.
 But the view is beautiful and due to rain, it was looking shiny.
 We spend around one and half hour around Calico Hills.
 Just be careful when you hike downward as it kind of stiff.
-Calico Hills has 6-mile hiking but we did around a mile hike and get back.
-You can see below picture where I am standing at Calico Hill’s base.
+Calico Hills has 6-mile hiking, but we did around a mile hike and get back.
+You can see a picture below, where I am standing at Calico Hill’s base.

 After Highpoint overlook, we head to Lost Creek.
-From scenic route turn on Rocky Gap Road, it is a unpaved road.
+From the scenic route, turn on Rocky Gap Road, it is an unpaved road.
 There is a Willow Spring picnic area and hiking trail at Lost Creek.
 White Rock and willow spring trails are connected.
-Hence you can plan to hike both if you want.
+Hence, you can plan to hike both if you want.
 There are three parking lots, where you can park and all connected with the hiking trail as well.
-Lost creek trail loop passes through several pictographs and agave roasting pit site.
+The Lost creek trail loop passes through several pictographs and agave roasting pit site.